 Each September, the iconic town of Pagosa Springs hosts the popular Four Corners Folk Festival.
 Attendees flock from all over the country, yet it retains its original charm and family-friendly nature.
 The venue is superb: atop a towering hill overlooking the town of Pagosa Springs and the San Juan Mountains.
 There’s plenty to do: performances, workshops, food vendors, and more!
-With so much to do, it can be hard to decide where to spend your time.
+With so many Pagosa Springs activities to experience, it can be hard to decide where to spend your time.
 We’re here to help!
 Here is our list of the top 5 Four Corners Folk Festival things to do!
 Enjoy!

 For best access to all that this Pagosa Springs music festival has to offer, pitch your tent or park your vehicle right on Reservoir Hill.
 From there, you can simply saunter to the food and other vendors or take a quick break from all the action in the comfort of your own space.

 Prices are per person rather than per site.
 Feel free to kick back around a fire, but only with propane stoves (as you’re surrounded by a beautiful, yet old, ponderosa forest).
 Sites are first-come first-served.
 If you want a site right next to your buddies, be sure to get there right on time.

 Besides being able to have front row access to all the performers and vendors, you might be able to catch local musicians in a jam session late at night.
 Sometimes, the internationally-renowned performers choose to join them.

 The Four Corners Folk Festival has a history of putting on excellent workshops dating back to its very first year.
 The workshop tent is the place to be whether you’re a seasoned musician looking for insight from professional performers or just a dabbler.